Mohammed Hussein Al Amoudi

 Mohammed Hussein Ali Al Amoudi (محمد حسين علي العمودي; born 21 July 1946) is an Ethiopian-born Saudi billionaire businessman.

 Born in Ethiopia to a Yemeni father from Hadhramaut and a mother from Wollo Province, he migrated to Saudi Arabia with his brother Mauricet and became a Saudi citizen.

-In 2025, his net worth was estimated by Bloomberg Billionaires Index at approximately US$10.3 billion and a relative fall in net value was linked to the global fall in oil and gold prices at the time of estimation.
+In 2026, his net worth was estimated by Bloomberg Billionaires Index at approximately US$9.3 billion.
 He was also listed as Ethiopia's richest man, the second richest Saudi Arabian citizen in the world.
 Al Amoudi made his fortune in construction and real estate before branching out to buy oil refineries in Sweden and Morocco.
 He is the largest individual foreign investor in Ethiopia and a major investor in Sweden.

 Business activities

 Al Amoudi owns a broad portfolio of businesses in construction, energy, agriculture, mining, hotels, healthcare and manufacturing amongst others.
 His businesses are largely to be found within two conglomerate holding and operating companies, Corral Petroleum Holdings and MIDROC, both which he owns and manages.
 He employs over 70,000 people through these companies.

 Al Amoudi's construction company consortium, Mohammed International Development Research and Organization Companies, also known as MIDROC, won a contract to build Saudi Arabia's estimated $30 billion nationwide underground oil storage complex in 1988.
 MIDROC acquired Yanbu Steel in Saudi Arabia in 2000.

 In addition to his business interests in Ethiopia, he also owns oil refineries in Morocco and Sweden (Svenska Petroleum Exploration AB) and is engaged in energy exploration and production off West Africa and elsewhere.
 His Addis Ababa Sheraton is said to be among the finest hotels in Africa.

-He has recently pledged US$275 million alongside other Saudi and South Korean investors through MIDROC to finance a factory to build Saudi Arabia's first car, to be called Gazal-1, in a project initiated by King Saud University and, in September 2011, it was announced that he planned to invest around US$1.07bn (4bn Saudi Riyals) in two major Saudi industrial projects (phosphate derivatives and sulfur) in Ras Al-Khair [Eastern Region] and Jubail Industrial City respectively.
+In 2010 he pledged US$275 million alongside other Saudi and South Korean investors through MIDROC to finance a factory to build Saudi Arabia's first car, to be called Gazal-1, in a project initiated by King Saud University and, in September 2011, it was announced that he planned to invest around US$1.07bn (4bn Saudi Riyals) in two major Saudi industrial projects (phosphate derivatives and sulfur) in Ras Al-Khair [Eastern Region] and Jubail Industrial City respectively.